 Property Purchase Tax (IMT)

-The Imposto Municipal Sobre as Transmissões Onerosas de Imóveis (IMT), or Municipal Tax on Onerous Transfers of Real Estate, is imposed on property acquisitions in Portugal.
-This tax is also referred to as the Property Transfer Tax and ranges from 0 to 10 percent, depending on factors such as property type, value, location, and the buyer’s intended use.
+The Imposto Municipal Sobre as Transmissões Onerosas de Imóveis (IMT), or Municipal Tax on Onerous Transfers of Real Estate, is a property transfer tax in Portugal imposed on property acquisitions.
+This tax is also referred to as the Property Purchase Tax and is levied on the purchase price of the Portugal property.

 Stamp Duty